spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-set-up-multiple-stores.md

 ## Configuring the deploy file

 According to the desired infrastructure setup, configure the deploy file for the multi-store setup.
-In the example below, we configure the [multi-store setup 1](#multi-store-setup-infrastructure-options): database, search engine, and key-value storage are shared:
+In the following example, we configure the [multi-store setup 1](#multi-store-setup-infrastructure-options): database, search engine, and key-value storage are shared:

 <details><summary markdown='span'>Deploy file configuration for the multi-store setup 1</summary>